“They stood still, looking sad.” – Luke 24:17

 I am reminded of the accompaniment offered by Ignatius of Antioch to the churches of Asia Minor while traveling to Rome to his eventually martyrdom:

 Labor together; strive together; run together; suffer together; rest together and rise together.
-You are stewards in God’s house, members of [God’s] household and [God’s] servants… be long-suffering towards one another and gentle, as God is with you.
-May you be my joy always!
-(Ignatius, Letter to Polycarp, chapter 6).
+You are stewards in God’s house, members of

 The words of Ignatius speak to us today.
 There is no better accompaniment than what is offered by one living out the hope of resurrection.